chargebee/chargebee-android/README.md

 - `product`: An instance of `CBProduct` class,  representing the product to be purchased from the Google Play Store.
 - `customer`: Optional.
 An instance of `CBCustomer` class, initialized with the customer's details such as `customerId`, `firstName`, `lastName`, and `email`.
 - `productType`: An enum instance of `productType` type, indicating the type of product to be purchased.
 It can be either .`consumable`, or `non_consumable`.
-- `callback`:  The `OneTimePurchaseCallback` listener will be invoked when product purchase completes.
+- `callback`:  The `OneTimePurchaseCallback` listener will be invoked when the product purchase completes.

 The function is called asynchronously, and it returns a `Result` object with a `success` or `failure` case, which can be handled in the listener.
 - If the purchase is successful, the listener will be called with the `success` case, it returns `NonSubscriptionResponse` object. which includes the `customerId`, `chargeId`, and `invoiceId` associated with the purchase.